opencog/learn/README-Vision.md

 * Geometric objects in simple spatial arrangements.
 A sutiable, ready-to-go collection is the DeepMind
   [Multi-Object Datasets](https://github.com/deepmind/multi_object_datasets)
+  Of interest is the "Objects Room".
+This consists of a simple 3D room, with six different geometricly-shaped objects placed in random locations.
+Since they are in random locations, there is no particular structure to the image, other than the be background is "punctured" by the objects.
+Since the objects have distinct shapes, the grammar will presumably learns to identify the shape of the object.
+Of course, the collection of image processing primitives will need to include filters that are senstitive to shapes.

 Basic Image Segmentation
 ------------------------